jtauber/greek-texts/README.md

 * openly-licensed base texts following agreed-upon conventions
 * tooling which produces a static website, EPUB, print-ready version, and (where appropriate) CTS TEI XML for contributing back to OGL / showing in Scaife
+* corpus-based vocabulary lists for language learners (and producers of graded Greek reading material)
 * linguistic annotation necessary to do things like track vocabulary, produce context-specific glosses, etc.

 ## Texts